A Geometric Approach to $k$-means: From Structure to Algorithms

-As the structural result from~\cite{qian2021structures} holds for arbitrary $k$, we can utilize this observation in the algorithm.
-An interpretation of \ofm association is that an insufficient number of parameters (in this case only one parameter) are used to fit multiple true components, resulting in locally underfitting.
-On the other hand, \mfo association happens when more parameters are used to fit a single components, resulting in local overfitting.
-When the fitted parameter $k$ is much smaller than the ground truth $\ktrue$, the local solutions is more likely to contain \ofm association; conversely, when the fitted parameter $k$ is larger than the ground truth $\ktrue$, the local solutions is more likely to contain \mfo association.
-Based on this insight, there are two natural extensions of the Fission Fusion \kmeans framework starting with $k$ not necessarily equal to $\ktrue$.
+We consider two variants of the proposed FFkm algorithm, where only the fission step or the fusion step is used.
+Recall the fission/fusion step only increases/decreases the number of clusters.
+To ensure our algorithm outputs $\ktrue$ clusters at the end, we under-specify the initial number of clusters ($k<\ktrue$) for Fission-only \kmeans or over-specify ($k>\ktrue$) for Fusion-only \kmeans.
+Considering these two variants also serve as an ablation study on the roles of the fission and fusion steps in the proposed algorithm.

-\paragraph{(Mild-)Overparametrization} We first fit more clusters than the true number of clusters.
-Afterwards, we can apply \mfo detection subroutines and then merge close clusters.
-This is exactly the Fission Fusion \kmeans without the Fission step. \paragraph{Underparametrization} We first fit less clusters than the true number of clusters.
-Afterwards, we can apply \ofm detection subroutines and then split the clusters.
-This is exactly the Fission Fusion \kmeans without the Fusion step.
+Note that the structural result in Section~\ref{sec:geo} holds even when $k\neq\ktrue$, i.e., the numbers of fitted and true clusters are not equal~\cite{qian2021structures}.
+An interpretation of \ofm association is that an insufficient number of parameters (in this case only one parameter, corresponding to one fitted cluster center) are used to fit multiple true components, resulting in local underfitting.
+On the other hand, \mfo association happens when too many parameters are used to fit a single component, resulting in local overfitting.
+When the fitted parameter $k$ is much smaller than the ground truth $\ktrue$, the local solutions are more likely to contain \ofm association.
+When the fitted parameter $k$ is larger than the ground truth $\ktrue$, the local solutions are more likely to contain \mfo association.